petersonR/selectInferToolkit/README.md

 ```

 Hmm, $R^2$ is high but nothing is “significant”.
 What is going on?
 The
 model is probably over-specified.
-Let’s use `practicalPSI` to narrow in
+Let’s use `selectInferToolkit` to
-on what we think the most important factors are.
-The `step_ic` function
+narrow in on what we think the most important factors are.
+The `step_ic`
-can do forwards and backwards selection via AIC by default.
+function can do forwards and backwards selection via AIC by default.

 ### `step_ic`